rvarttinen/spring-example-magic/README.md

 This is an experimental project, however, improvements will be made, including use of the latest features in the Java platform (currently Java 23).

 Items on the current TODO-list:
+- add a client/UI for exploring data visually; currently a React based frontend is being created.
+It will be exposed in a repository of its own.
 - add a mechanism that reads any stored entries from previous sessions to the Bloom Filter
 - add logging.
 There are some ideas of how to do this using monads, i.e. from a 'Try' chain some other monad that takes care of any logging
 - see if we can make use of some interesting new features in Java: